Our use of cookies

 • Stimulating innovation activity to tackle major challenges and drive our capability in key technologies.

-The Levelling Up White Paper also commits to greater levels of public innovation spending outside of the Greater South East.
+The Levelling Up White Paper also commits to greater levels of public innovation spending outside the Greater South East.
 Innovation is an important driver of economic growth and increased productivity, thereby supporting greater levels of innovation has the potential to play a key role in achieving our ambitions for the Staffordshire economy.

 4. Our priorities